robmhoward/ExcelJsDocumentation/resources/chartcollection.md

 ### getItemAt(index: number)

-Get chart object properties based on its position in the collection..
+Get chart object properties based on its position in the collection.

 #### Syntax
 ```js